Variable valve timing: Background theory

 Piston engines normally use valves which are driven by camshafts.
 The cams open (lift) the valves for a certain amount of time (duration) during each intake and exhaust cycle.
 The timing of the valve opening and closing, relative to the position of the crankshaft, is important.
 The camshaft is driven by the crankshaft through timing belts, gears or chains.

 An engine requires large amounts of air when operating at high speeds.
 However, the intake valves may close before enough air has entered each combustion chamber, reducing performance.
 On the other hand, if the camshaft keeps the valves open for longer periods of time, as with a racing cam, problems start to occur at the lower engine speeds.
 Opening the intake valve while the exhaust valve is still open may cause unburnt fuel to exit the engine, leading to lower engine performance and increased emissions.
-According to engineer David Vizard's book "Building Horsepower", when both intake & exhaust are open simultaneously, the much-higher-pressure exhaust pushes the intake-charge back, out from the cylinder, polluting the intake-manifold with exhaust, in worst cases.
+According to engineer David Vizard's book "Building Horsepower", when both intake & exhaust are open simultaneously, the much-higher-pressure exhaust pushes the intake-charge back, out from the cylinder, polluting the intake manifold with exhaust.

 Continuous versus discrete

 Early variable valve timing systems used discrete (stepped) adjustment.
 For example, one timing would be used below 3500 rpm and another used above 3500 rpm.

-More advanced "continuous variable valve timing" systems offer continuous (infinite) adjustment of the valve timing.
+More advanced variable valve timing systems offer continuous (infinite) adjustment of the valve timing.
 Therefore, the timing can be optimized to suit all engine speeds and conditions.